ionstage/jcore/README.md

 Get or set a parent element of the component's element.
 If you change a parent element, the component's element will be appended into the given parent element.
-You cat set a parent element as null and the component's element will be removed from DOM tree.
+You cat set a parent element as null and the component's element will be removed from the DOM tree.
 This DOM insertion and removal is the only implicit changes to a DOM element in jCore library.

 ```js